ionzero/vouchsafe/README.md

 Most modern identity systems work like a high-security bank.
-Every time you want to do anything - open a door, access a file, make a request - someone calls a central security desk to ask, *“Is this person allowed to do this?”* If the phones are down or the guard is on break, the system stops.
+Every time you want to do anything - open a door, access a file, make a request - someone calls a central security desk to ask, *"Is this person allowed to do this?"* If the phones are down or the guard is on break, the system stops.

 Vouchsafe is more like a festival.
 You show your ID once at the gate, buy your beer tokens, and from then on you just hand over tokens when you need something.
 Nobody makes a call.
 Nobody checks a central list.
-The tokens are cryptographically signed and self-validating - they can’t be faked, and they don’t need to be looked up.
+The tokens are cryptographically signed and self-validating - they can't be faked, and they don't need to be looked up.

-That’s the difference: with Vouchsafe, **trust travels with the user.**
+That's the difference: with Vouchsafe, **trust travels with the user.**

 Under the hood, this works because all trust-relevant information is expressed as signed, immutable tokens.
 These tokens reference each other to form a